Atlas975/Notes/DataStructures/Hash_tables.md

 ![[Pasted image 20220512142313.png|450|450]]

+## Hashing pitfalls
+-   **Hash collisions**: When two different keys produce the same hash value, a collision occurs.
+This can lead to slower search times of up to [[Time_complexity|O(n) worst case time complexity]]
+-   **Difficulty with range queries**: Conventional hashing is not suitable for range queries as it only allows for exact matches.
+-   **Difficulty with partial key searches**: Conventional hashing requires the entire key to be hashe
 ## Internal hashing
 - Used when items are stored in [[Computer_memory#Primary memory|primary memory]] with a hash table  used as an internal search structure within a program, access is done exclusively through the use of a hash field
 - Implemented via a hash table that maps to a fixed size array of records/buckets